evmos/ethermint/x/evm/spec/01_concepts.md

 ## Ethermint as Geth implementation

 Ethermint is an implementation of the [Etherum protocal in Golang](https://geth.ethereum.org/docs/getting-started) (Geth) as a Cosmos SDK module.
 Geth includes an implementation of the EVM to compute state transitions.
 Have a look at the [go-etheruem source code](https://github.com/ethereum/go-ethereum/blob/master/core/vm/instructions.go) to see how the EVM opcodes are implemented.
-Just as Geth can be run as an Etherum node, Ethermint can be run as a node to compute state transitions with the EVM.
+Just as Geth can be run as an Ethereum node, Ethermint can be run as a node to compute state transitions with the EVM.
 Ethermint supports Geth's standard [Ethereum JSON-RPC APIs](https://docs.evmos.org/developers/json-rpc/endpoints.html) in order to be Web3 and EVM compatible.

 ### JSON-RPC